DarthyMTN/Hack-BI-Recipe-Chooser/README.md

 "how do i call the list function do print the user's inputs?" - troubleshooting why the lists weren't printing, suggested a confirm button

+"how can i clean the text file to read values" - learning how to clean data to easily read later